mludk92/Weekend-server-calculator/README.md

 2) double clicking minus will allow for negitive, since the next numbers spacing will be reduced for readability reasons
 3) clear option will delete all values from the input field for a start over
 4) after equal is pressed the answer as well as all previous answers are appended to the DOM for referance.
+5) if the equation input is incorrect the app stops the post request and sends an alert to user ask to verify the input equation

 issues while building
 1) wanted a clean layout for the buttons, used css grid to achieve this.